Skip to navigation Skip to content

 • Pre-checks: 100%`of their work checked until they reach the program accuracy Key Performance Indicators (KPI), with at least 30 activities checked

-• Letters checked for the correct customer and scenario before sending to the claimant
+• Letters checked for the correct customer and scenario before sending to the claimant.
+For more information, see:

-• Programme/ Post-checks completed daily on a statistically valid sample of incentive transactions.
+• Program/Post-checks completed daily on a statistically valid sample of incentive transactions.
 The results are used to report on the health of the program.
-All discretionary claims are to be checked, and always sent to the Programme Management Team for assessment
+All discretionary claims are to be checked, and always sent to the Program Management team for assessment approval or rejection

 Source documents

 EBPRP transactions are randomly selected for quality checking in the QST from work types allocated through PaNDA.
-Source documents will be obtained through FileNet.
+Source documents are obtained from PaNDA.

 Quality checking is performed on the EBPRP claim form, letters and receipts (if applicable).